danhphan/git-tutorial/2-working.md

 committed: removing the markers, and combining the changes in a way that makes sense, and that a system like git can't figure out by itself.

-In this case, we simply remove all the markers, and leave the two line pairs one after the other inside the file.
+In this case, we simply remove all the markers and leave the two-line pairs one after the other inside the file.

 ~~~python